Battle of Isurava: Subsequent operations

 Elsewhere, while the Japanese and Australians were fighting around Isurava, the Japanese launched an amphibious landing around Milne Bay as part of a further seaborne attempt to support the overland drive on Port Moresby.
 Over the course of a fortnight, the Japanese landing was repulsed in an action that came to be seen as first "full-scale defeat [of the Japanese] on land".
 The effect of the defeat around Milne Bay and fighting at Guadalcanal was felt by the Japanese on the Kokoda Track.
 An order to assume defensive operations and to withdraw towards Kokoda was sent to Horii on 8 September.
 The situation on Guadalcanal worsened for the Japanese and further resources and manpower were diverted to that effort instead.

 The Japanese supply line along the Kokoda Track was stretched thin by this time.
 Rations were running low, and the Japanese troops in the forward areas were tired and hungry.
 Nevertheless, in early September Horii continued his advance south with a further action being fought around Ioribaiwa, around 40 km from Port Moresby.
 From there the Australians withdrew to their final defensive line around Imita Ridge.
-But there was no climactic battle at Imita Ridge, as Horii finally cancelled his offensive on 14 September and began withdrawing north to shorten his line of communication and bring supplies forward for his troops to regain their strength.
+There was no climactic battle at Imita Ridge, as Horii cancelled his offensive on 14 September, and began withdrawing north to shorten his line of communication and bring supplies forward for his troops to regain their strength.

 On 23 September, the Japanese 17th Army ordered the withdrawal of part of Horii's force back to the beachheads around Buna.
 Five days later, the Australians began tentative moves forward of Imita Ridge.
 Finding Ioribaiwa abandoned, they began their pursuit of the Japanese that were withdrawing north.
 Further actions were fought at Templeton's Crossing and around Oivi and Gorari throughout October, with the latter concluding on 11 November.
 The Japanese withdrew across the Kumusi River to their beachheads around Buna and Gona, which was the scene of heavy fighting in late 1942 and early 1943.
-In crossing the Kumusi, they were to lose most of their artillery.
+In crossing the Kumusi, they lost most of their artillery.